 In order to facilitate this, we must work very closely with our own primary schools from within the trust.
 Furthermore, the Academies own feeder schools to ensure our year 7 offer meets the needs of our students and is not repetitious of what they have already studied (unless as previously discussed, there is a quantifiable need to revisit certain subject matter).

 The following tables represent the expectations of the curriculum model for both Key stage 3 and 4.
-These are based upon a 25-hour timetable in years 7 through to 10 and a 27-hour timetable in year11.
-To allow for variance between Academies the % of the Curriculum taken by each subject is also shown.
+These are based upon a 50-hour two week timetable in years 7 through to 10 and a 55-hour timetable in year11.

 Key Stage 3